Dubai fire races up high-rise near world’s tallest building

 Black char marks from the blaze could be seen stretching up the building that’s part of a series of towers called 8 Boulevard Walk by Emaar, the state-backed developer in the emirate.

 Dubai police and civil defense did not immediately acknowledge the blaze.
-Emaar did not immediately respond to a request for comment.
+Emaar did not immediately respond to a request for comment, nor did the city-state’s Dubai Media Office.

 A series of fires in tall buildings in skyscraper-studded Dubai in recent years has revived questions about the safety of cladding and other materials used in the country.